 When the members of Trick Pony went their separate ways at the end of 2006, not once did the thought cross their minds that they would someday reunite.
-But seven years later, Heidi Newfield, Keith Burns and Ira Dean are creating music that they feel “fate” was just waiting to present.
+But seven years later, Heidi Newfield and Keith Burns – two of the founding members of the hit making trio – are now creating music that they feel “fate” was just waiting to present.

 “We instantly started cutting up and laughing and talking about remember this and remember that,” recalls lead vocalist Heidi Newfield.
 “My face hurt from two and a half hours of laughing about all this stuff that we’d done and swapping stories.
-It was like literally three old friends picking up where the good stuff left off.”
+It was like literally two old friends picking up where the good stuff left off.

-During the years spent away from Trick Pony, Heidi, Keith and Ira were finding successes in their own rights.
+During the years spent away from Trick Pony, Heidi and Keith were finding successes in their own rights.
 Heidi embarked on a solo career with the release of her What Am I Waiting For album that spawned the Top 10 hit single “Johnny and June,” while Keith joined forces with Michelle Poe for their duo Burns & Poe, claiming the title for Music Row’s Independent Artist of the Year in 2010.
-Meanwhile, Ira juggled his own solo career, along with producing various artists and focusing on his songwriting that landed him several cuts with the likes of Montgomery Gentry, Rascal Flatts, Colt Ford and Josh Thompson, among others.

 From the beginning of their career, Trick Pony brought a unique sound and blend of harmonies to country music, which made them stand out with a style all their own.
 Throughout the 2000s, they delivered such sing-along hits as “Pour Me,” “On a Night like This,” “Just What I Do” and “On a Mission,” stemming from three successful studio albums.

 “I think the new music’s going to be better than anything we’ve done in the past,” says Keith.
 “There’s a reason for everything, including why we split up.
-We all were able to do exactly what we wanted to do during that time, but it has brought us back to what we are passionate about, and that’s making music together.”
+We were both able to do exactly what we wanted to do during that time, but it has brought me and Heidi back to what we are passionate about, and that’s making music together.”

 With music continuing to grow and evolve every day, Trick Pony feels their place in country music is still wide open to what they have to offer both in the studio and when they take the stage.